Philadelphia Police Vow To Release Body Camera Footage In Walter Wallace Shooting

 "We're calling on the city leadership to release the facts of this case.
 It's not hard," McNesby said.
 "It's cut and dry, release what you have.
 Support your officers, back your officers and let's get a handle on this thing."

-Police said earlier this week that Walter Wallace was armed with a knife and "advanced towards officers."
-When he did not drop the weapon, two officers each fired at him several times, according to law enforcement.
+Police said earlier this week that Walter Wallace was armed with a knife and "advanced toward officers."
+When he did not drop the weapon, two officers fired at him several times, according to law enforcement.

 Wallace was experiencing a psychological episode on Monday, according to a family attorney.
 His mother attempted to calm him, the lawyer said, but was unable to and called 911 for an ambulance.
 But the police arrived first.